Snoqualmie, WA

 About Snoqualmie, WA

-Snoqualmie is a mid-sized city in Washington with a population of 13,750 residents.
-The median household income is $197,531 per year, which is above the national average.
-The median age in Snoqualmie is 37.7 years.
+Snoqualmie is a mid-sized city located in Washington with a population of 13,750 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $197,531 per year, which is 163% above the national median of $75,149.
+The median age of 37.7 years is close to the US median age of 38.9 years.

 How Snoqualmie Ranks in Washington